What are ketones?

 Ketones are primarily known as a substrate for the brain during prolonged periods of starvation.

 The brain normally runs on glucose as its sole fuel.
-During starvation, glucose is unavailable, so the brain develops the ability to use an alternative fuel: ketones.
+During starvation, glucose is unavailable, and therefore the brain develops the ability to use an alternative fuel: ketones.

-This is generally considered to be the primary function of ketone bodies and, since starvation is very rare in the Western world, has received less attention.
+This is generally considered to be the primary function of ketone bodies and, since starvation is very uncommon in the Western world, it has received less attention.

-However, as early as the 1960s it was observed that ketones are readily utilized by the muscle.
+However, it was already observed in the 1960s that ketones are easily used by muscle.

-Carbohydrate ingestion during prolonged exercise has been shown to improve exercise performance, and there is evidence that more exogenous (ingested) fuel may be beneficial.
+Carbohydrate intake during prolonged exercise has been shown to improve exercise performance, and there are indications that more exogenous (ingested) fuel may be beneficial.

-However, it has been shown that carbohydrates from drinks, gels, or solid foods can only be delivered to the muscle at a rate of 1 g/min in the case of glucose and more than 60 g/hour in the combination with fructose.
-This can be seen in our products such as FANTÉ energy gels , GLUT 5 DRINK carbohydrate drinks , and other products.
+However, it has been shown that carbohydrates from drinks, gels, or solid foods can only be delivered to the muscles at a rate of 1 g/min in the case of glucose and more than 60 g/hour with the combination of glucose and fructose.
+This is something you can find in our products such as FANTÉ energy gels , GLUT 5 DRINK carbohydrate drinks , and other products.

-This is the equivalent of 240 kcal/h, not a large amount considering that cyclists, trail runners, runners, or triathletes can expend up to 1000 kcal/h for several hours.
+This is the equivalent of 240 kcal/h, not a large amount considering that cyclists or trail runners or runners or triathletes can expend up to 1000 kcal/h for several hours.

-Are there fuels that can be ingested other than carbohydrates that help deliver energy to the muscles?
+Are there any fuels that can be ingested besides carbohydrates that help deliver energy to the muscle?

 Are ketones the solution?